 Thought

-This playtesting went really well.
-I had the chance to test my game with variety of people such as Game developers, Game arts, teacher's and Game designers.
+This playtesting went well.
+I had the chance to test my game with variety of people such as Game developers, Game arts, teachers and Game designers.

 I also got much feedback from most of them.
 This feedback are useful for development of my tower defense game.
-Testers has also found the game well made and it has its own potentials.
+Testers has also found the game well-made and it has its own potential.

 Me personally I was happy about because I got many perspectives and that will help me a lot to take my tower defense game to the next stage.